PaintSwap/estfor-definitions/README.md

 yarn publish
 ```

-### Via github CI
+### Via GitHub CI

-1. Push any changes to github
+1. Push any changes to GitHub
 2. Create a new release version with `yarn version`
-3. It will tag and push to Github which will trigger the CI to publish to NPM
+3. It will tag and push to GitHub which will trigger the CI to publish to NPM